nikgrbn/netflix-project/README.md

 </table>

 ## Overview
 **Napflix** is a movie streaming platform developed within *Advanced Programming* course in *Bar-Ilan university*.
-Platform features user authentication, personalized movie recommendations, and category-based browsing, powered by a C++ Movie Recommendation System (MRS), Node.js backend and React frontend.
+Platform features user authentication, personalized movie recommendations, and category-based browsing, powered by a C++ Recommendation System, Node.js backend and React frontend.

 Data stored in MongoDB/Room.
 Docker used for containerized deployment.